LioMessiForeverKing/NYU-hacks-Parkinsons-/Readme.md

 # Parkinson's Disease Detection using Voice Biomarkers

-A comprehensive machine learning project for detecting Parkinson's disease using voice recordings and acoustic features.
-This project implements subject-independent cross-validation to ensure clinical validity and prevent data leakage.
+A **professional-grade, modular machine learning pipeline** for detecting Parkinson's disease using voice recordings and acoustic features.
+This project implements **subject-independent cross-validation** to ensure clinical validity and prevent data leakage, built with a clean, extensible architecture.

 ## 🎯 Project Overview

 This project uses machine learning to detect Parkinson's disease from voice recordings by analyzing acoustic features like jitter, shimmer, fundamental frequency, and other voice quality measures.
 The key innovation is the use of **subject-independent cross-validation**, ensuring that no individual appears in both training and testing sets, which is crucial for clinical applications.

-### Key Features
+### ✨ Key Features

+- **🏗️ Modular Architecture**: Clean separation of concerns with configurable components
+- **🔧 Configuration Management**: YAML-based configuration system - no hardcoded parameters
+- **🏭 Factory Pattern**: Easy algorithm switching and extensibility
-- **Subject-Independent Validation**: Prevents data leakage by ensuring no person appears in both training and testing
+- **📊 Subject-Independent Validation**: Prevents data leakage by ensuring no person appears in both training and testing
-- **Multiple Model Configurations**: Various Random Forest configurations for performance comparison
+- **🤖 Multiple Algorithms**: Support for RandomForest, SVM, GradientBoosting, LogisticRegression, and more
-- **Clinical Metrics**: Sensitivity, specificity, and AUC-ROC for medical evaluation
+- **📈 Clinical Metrics**: Sensitivity, specificity, and AUC-ROC for medical evaluation
-- **Feature Importance Analysis**: Identifies which voice features are most predictive
+- **🔍 Feature Importance Analysis**: Identifies which voice features are most predictive
-- **Comprehensive Evaluation**: Detailed confusion matrices and performance metrics
+- **📊 Comprehensive Evaluation**: Detailed confusion matrices, plots, and automated reporting
+- **💾 Model Persistence**: Save and load trained models
+- **📋 Automated Reporting**: Generate markdown reports with results

 ## 📊 Dataset